argoproj/argo-workflows/docs/title-and-description.md

   name: my-cluster-workflow-template
   annotations:
     workflows.argoproj.io/title: '**Test Title**'
-    workflows.argoproj.io/description: |
-      `This is a simple hello world example.`
+    workflows.argoproj.io/description: `This is a simple hello world example.`
-      You can also run it in Python: https://couler-proj.github.io/couler/examples/#hello-world
 ```

 The above manifest will render as a row like the below image: